Naman1997/simple-fcos-cluster/README.md

 terraform apply --auto-approve
 ```

-## Using HAProxy as a Load Balancer for Ingress
+## Using HAProxy as a Load Balancer for an Ingress

-Since I'm load-balancing ports 80 and 443 using HAProxy, we can deploy nginx-controller such that it uses those ports as an external load balancer IP.
+Since HAProxy is load-balancing ports 80 and 443 (of worker nodes), we can deploy nginx-controller such that it uses those ports as an external load balancer IP.

 ```
 # Update the IP address in the controller yaml